TescoValueCurry/DockerSpotifyImporter/readme.md

 # DockerSpotifyImporter

-DockerSpotifyImporter is a tool for downloading and importing Spotify playlists, designed to run in a Dockerized environment.
+DockerSpotifyImporter is a tool for downloading and importing Spotify playlists, designed to run in a Dockerised environment.
 It manages playlists, downloads tracks using `spotdl`, and organizes them into a local directory structure.
 The project uses a SQLite database to track wanted tracks and download status.

 ## Features
 - Download Spotify playlists and tracks